 5. Do not go out of touch

 Quite literally again, touch more and touch often.
 Nothing sexual.
 A little pat goes a long way.
-Non sexual touch is very important in a relationship.
+Nonsexual touch is very important in a relationship.

-The more you discover this in the first year of marriage, the lessons learned will take you a long way.
+The more you discover this in the first year of marriage, the marriage lessons learn will take you a long way.
 Psychologist Jaseena Backer says, “Men find it tough to admit to their partners that they want to feel safe and nurtured.
 They think it is not manly enough to think so.
 And then it takes a lot more guts to let his woman know he may want sex, but more important is his need for security, love, and nurture.
 They feel vulnerable.
-A hug, holding hands or a peck on the cheeks make them feel secure.”
+A hug, holding hands, or a peck on the cheeks make them feel secure.”

 6. Equality is not 50-50, it’s 100-100